AndreRudolph/impulsephp-doc/tutorials/authsetup.md

 <h4><a name="logout">Logout</a></h4>

 The logout is very simple.
 We just need another controller which is bound to the "login" URI by a "logout" route which redirects back to the start page.
+Symfony will logout the user internally as we defined the logout route in the security.yaml in the first instance.

 <div>
   <div class="code-header">